wytan12/carPark_database/README.md

 ## Data Constraints

-1. **Unique CarPark Entries**: Each carpark can have multiple entries in `CarParkInfo`, but they must have unique combinations of `carpark_id` and `lot_type`.
+1. **Unique CarPark Entries**: Each carpark can have multiple entries in `CarParkInfo` but they must have unique combinations of `carpark_id` and `lot_type`.
 The `id` field serves as the primary key to uniquely track these combinations.

 2. **Foreign Key Relationships**: The `CarParkAvailability` table has a foreign key (`info_id`) that references the `id` field in `CarParkInfo`.
 This links availability records to specific carpark.